Hugodeladriere/BIKE-DEMAND-FORECASTING---TIME-SERIES/README.md

-According to the titlle of the notebook you can find all the data viz, the features engineering and the model used.
-The Best result that we have is through the 1D Cnn model.
+In this project you will find all the data viz, the features engineering and the model used.